brentspine/CopyTeX/README.md

 # CopyTeX
-Chrome Web Store Extension for copying LaTeX or KaTeX from ChatGPT and other sites
+Chrome Extension for copying KaTeX & MathJax from websites by clicking

+#### KaTeX

+Just click on the KaTeX element and it will be copied to your clipboard

+#### MathJax

+Either click on a container to instantly copy or select a certain element and then press CTRl+C to copy certain subsections / parts